Spice of Life: Saffron’s Power

 Adjustment of hormone levels and treatment of PMS

 Almost all women develop PMS or premenstrual syndrome, mainly due to hormonal fluctuations and nutritional deficiencies.
 According to studies, using saffron capsules or inhaling its scent by changing the level of some female hormones has a significant effect on treating this syndrome and its side effects, such as depression.
+This is one of the most important saffron health benefits.

 Disadvantages